rooshimadethis/rooshiSMS/README.md

 - [ ] Sync texts between phones with and without Network access
   - [x] Connect to Firebase
-  - [ ] Google/Firebase login on install
+  - [ ] Google/Firebase sync login
     - [ ] new Activity that opens on first start
     - [ ] Button also in left side bar
+    - [ ] Add fake text bubbles to login screen
+    - [ ] Create domain usecase to connect data and presentation to save user in data module

 ## //TODO
 - [ ] Separate "real" contacts and bot contacts (eg. OTP codes)